babylonhealth/ios-playbook/Cookbook/Technical-Documents/CRP-Bot.md

 As JIRA releases handled by the CRP bot are dedicated to mark tickets that _actually shipped_ in a release (i.e. that are in the corresponding release branch), **you should never use those `"<platform> <app> <version>"` JIRA releases to mark planned tickets** via the `Fix Version` field.
 Otherwise that will mess up with our SSDLC requirement about tracking which tickets actually shipped with which version.

-Instead, you should use JIRA Versions with a name that doesn't conflict with the ones used by the bot.
+Instead, you should use JIRA releases with a name that doesn't conflict with the ones used by the bot.
 We recommend naming those JIRA releases for _planned_ roadmaps something like **"<Platform> <Flavor> RC <Version>"** – e.g. "iOS Babylon RC 4.10.0".
-"RC" here meaning "Release Candidate", it will help differentiate that kind of planned JIRA versions from the version used by the bot when the ticket is actually released.
+"RC" here meaning "Release Candidate", it will help differentiate that kind of planned JIRA releases from the JIRA release used by the bot when the ticket is actually released.